Nicceboy/gamify-containers/README.md

 # Gamifying containers - play your Windows games on Linux containers with Lutris and Wine

 This project essentially attempts to set suitable environment for running Windows games from Linux containers.
-Python script is used to run specifically made container maybe with easier way.
+Python script is used to run specifically made container.
 Docker has been used as container engine.

 Game installation and management is handled with [Lutris](https://lutris.net/) which attempts to automate a lot of painful stuff, such as managing suitable Wine versions, required dependencies for game to be functional and handling runner environments such as [dxvk](https://github.com/doitsujin/dxvk) for DirectX to Vulkan transitions for performance boost.

-In the end, provided Python script only opens the graphical user interface of the Lutris from the container.
+In practice, provided Python script opens the graphical user interface of the Lutris from the container while configuring display and sound redirections.

 Game data, Wine prefix and Lutris environment is stored in volume.
 Runtime Linux is defined in Docker image.
 See Dockerfile for [reference.](Dockerfile)